-So that is the right question.
+So, that is the right question.
 That was my point: Glenn is asking the right question.

 Discerning the will of God assumes a renewed mind.
-I am assuming that the will of God here refers not to commandments of Scripture, which you don’t need a renewed mind to read and know, like, “thou shalt not kill” (Exodus 20:13).
+I am assuming that the will of God here refers not to commandments of Scripture, which you don’t need a renewed mind to read and know — commandments like “You shall not murder” (Exodus 20:13).
 You don’t need a renewed mind to know that is against the will of God.

-I am assuming what Paul is talking about in Romans 12:2 is how biblical teachings and all the other relevant factors conspire to produce a direction for my life that God approves and will bless.

-Which leads now to a second point: That renewal comes mainly through the word of God and prayer.
+I am assuming what Paul is talking about in Romans 12:2 is how biblical teachings and all the other relevant factors conspire to produce a direction for my life that God approves and will bless, which leads now to a second point: renewal comes mainly through the word of God and prayer.

-When he says, “be renewed in your mind,” I think he means, “soak your mind, marinate your mind, saturate your mind with the word of God.”
-The Christian mind is shaped by the word of God all the while praying, “O God, shape me.
+When he says to “be renewed in your mind,” I think he means to soak your mind, marinate your mind, saturate your mind with the word of God.
+The Christian mind is shaped by the word of God, all the while praying, “O God, shape me.
 O God, make me.
 O God, bring me into conformity to this word at the depths of my being.”

-Now, out of that renewed mind, and that prayerful experience, what the mind does to discern a call to missions is to take seriously these seven things:
+Now out of that renewed mind, and that prayerful experience, what the mind does to discern a call to missions is to take seriously these seven things.

 I think the gifting that Paul and Peter have in mind is summed up in 1 Peter 4:10: “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.”
-That is what gifts are: varied grace incarnate in human personalities which we steward for the good of others.
+That is what gifts are: varied grace incarnate in human personalities, which we steward for the good of others.
 Do you know how God is gifting you in this way?